-A common mistake that people make is feeling as though they have to use King-sized pillows on a King bed – which just isn’t true.
+A common mistake is feeling as though you have to use King-sized pillows on a King bed, which, of course, isn’t true.

 Some people enjoy the extra length of a King pillow.
 Others do not.
 It’s really a preference thing.

 If you appreciate having a pillow under your head at every shift or turn, you will enjoy a King pillow.
 If you want the aesthetic look of the mattress being full of pillows – a King size is the right pillow for the job.

 If so, then nothing will satisfy you quite like a King pillow!

 On the other hand, if you sleep with your arm underneath the pillow, a King size might be a bit inconvenient.